jundalisay/superb/content/en/research/sarkar/farming/section-1/fiber.md

 - linseed (tisi, mosne, chikaná)
 - jute (pát).
 The varieties include:
 - miit́há pát́
-- tiitá pát́
-(Mestá pát́ is not actually jute.) pineapple.
-Varieties by leaf type include:
+- tiitá pát́ (Mestá pát́ is not actually jute.)
+- pineapple
-West Indies
+  - West Indies variety
-East Indies
+  - East Indies
-okra
+- okra
-agave
+- agave
-banana (kalá).
-The varieties include: cáṋpá kalá kátáli kalá martamán kalá
+- banana (kalá)
+  - cáṋpá kalá
+  - kátáli kalá
+  - martamán kalá

 The fibre from these crops is collected from the stem of the plant.
 In the case of pineapple, the fibre is processed from the leaves.
 As a general rule, only jute should be soaked in water to extract the fibre.
 Other fibre crops should be buried under the ground to seperate the fibre from the plant.

 ## Linseed (Tisi, Mosne, Chikaná)